 I decided to do one more revision in December 2008 and sent out more queries.
 It was my last shot with this manuscript before I would put it away forever.
 To my surprise and amazement, Jim McCarthy offered representation January 6, 2009 (the day after requesting and receiving it) and sold the book to Simon Pulse that May.

-Since then, Live Through This, was published in 2012; Violent Ends--a collaborative anthology--will be released in fall of 2015; and The Way Back to You, which I co-wrote with my friend Michelle Andreani (who I met in that Media Bistro class when I was learning how to be a writer), will be out in summer of 2016.
+Since then, Live Through This, was published in 2012; Violent Ends--a collaborative anthology--was released in 2015; and The Way Back to You, which I co-wrote with my friend Michelle Andreani (whom I met in that Media Bistro class when I was learning how to be a writer), came out in 2016.

 When I was four-and-a-half months old, my mom wrote this note in my baby book: “Mindi just loves her kitty cat, Natasha.
 She tries to touch the kitty while she’s in her baby walker.
 The cat keeps her busy while I’m fixing dinner in the kitchen.”
 So, basically, my first best friend was a calico cat, which set me on a lifelong path of being a cat lover.

 The book I co-wrote with Michelle Andreani, The Way Back to You, features an all-black kitten named “Arm.”
 Only weeks before we turned in our final draft in 2015, I was stunned to come across this picture of Meow Meow and me.
 I’d had no recollection of living with my own Arm kitty as a baby!

 Alexis (Lexy) was a patient and kind feline, and a great fashion accessory, along with my expertly applied red lipstick and red nail polish.
 I’d read her stories and dress her up in my doll’s clothes.
 She seemed . . . kind of okay with it?